Axfroy/IniciaShop-iniciatec-checkpointN2/README.md

     <img src="./assets/sneakPeaks/hwt-liveServer.jpg" alt="hwt-liveServer" height="150px">
 </picture>

-After that the web should start running in yur Local Host
+After that the web should start running in your Local Host

 # Technologies used